Runners

 Every run goes through these statuses:

-pending– queued, waiting for a hypervisor with enough capacity.running– the container is executing.succeeded– the container exited with code0.failed– the container exited with a non-zero code or hit the timeout.
+pending– queued, waiting for a hypervisor with enough capacity.running– the container is executing.succeeded– the container exited with code0.failed– the container exited with a non-zero code or hit the timeout.canceled– the run was stopped by the user before it completed.

 An exit code of 124 indicates the run was killed because it exceeded its configured timeout.
 Any other non-zero exit code is treated as a regular failure and surfaces in the run's exit_code field.